konradsopala/devrel-notebook/DeveloperExperience/DeveloperExperience.md

   - Developers right now spend too much time on the tooling and workflows compared to the time they spend on software development
   - Shortcuts in IDEs are key in successful developer tooling
+  - IDEs utilizing code reviewing is the future (getting tid of external tools)

   **Developer journey stages**